SSWConsulting/SSW.People.Profiles/Tri-Hanh-Pham/Tri-Hanh-Pham.md

 Tri's projects include:

+*   <strong style="line-height:24px;">Long Service Corporation - Worker Portal**

+Long Service Corporation engaged SSW to redesign and refactor their Worker Portal application, used by workers to download their statements.
+This application will be extented to include claims for workers.
+The new software design of the application includes multiple services which can be shared between projects.

+Related Technology: ASP.Net MVC, Entity Framework, WebAPI, TypeScript, jQuery

 *   <strong style="line-height:24px;">South East Water - OneAsset**

 South East Water engaged SSW to modernized their web application used for monitoring their assets.